Socialism with a Northern Accent: Radical traditions for modern times

 As Salveson argues, in reconnecting with these local radical traditions in a modern context Labour could find valuable resources for its renewal.

 Paul Salveson is a professional railwayman and visiting professor at the University of Huddersfield.
 He originated and developed the community rail concept, and was awarded an MBE for services to the railway industry in 2008.
 He is vice-chair of Colne Valley Labour Party and active in his union TSSA.
-He has written widely on labour movement history in the North; his most recent previous book is Allen Clarke/Teddy Ashton: Lancashire's Romantic Radical (Little Northern Books 2009).
+He has written widely on labour movement history in the North; his previous books include Allen Clarke/Teddy Ashton: Lancashire's Romantic Radical (Little Northern Books 2009).
+His most recent book is Railpolitik (Lawrence & Wishart 2013).

 Reviews of Socialism with a Northern Accent: